top of page

 Art on the Divide Cooperative Gallery

-In the meantime... we are still here and we'll stay open for as long as we can and we plan to continue our activities and our scholarship program even if we don't have a
+In the meantime... we are still here and we'll stay open for as long as we can and we plan to continue our activities and our scholarship program even if we don't have a building to operate out of.

 Please stop by while you still can, we'd love to see you.
 If you have any thoughts or ideas about our predicament... we'd love to hear from you.